department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/funding-fee-and-closing-costs.md

 | --- | --- |
 | Purchase  | 1.25%  |
 | Refinance  | 0.5% |

+**Note:** The VA funding fee rates for this loan doesn't change based on your military category, your down payment amount, or whether you've used the VA home loan program in the past.

 <h3>Other VA home loan types</h3>